LinkedInAttic/camus/README.md

 ### Running Camus

-Camus can be run from the command line using java jar.
+Camus can be run from the command line using hadoop jar.
 Here is the usage:
 ```
-usage: CamusJob.java<br/>
+usage: hadoop jar camus-example-<version>-SNAPSHOT.jar com.linkedin.camus.etl.kafka.CamusJob  <br/>
  -D <property=value>   use value for given property<br/>
  -P <arg>              external properties filename<br/>
  -p <arg>              properties filename from the classpath<br/>